mikepartelow/get-baked/bread/bba-anadama.md

 ### Day 0: Soaker Day

+1. Remove butter from fridge.
+Mise en place for next morning.
-1. Mix cornmeal and 227g of water in a small bowl.
+2. Mix cornmeal and 227g of water in a small bowl.
 Cover.
 Let sit overnight at room temperature.

 ### Day 1: Baking Day